Magesh361/Zomato-Data-Analysis/README.md

 - 🏙️ City-wise orders, ratings, and user stats
 - 🗓️ Sales trends by year

-Designed with a modern, intuitive layout to simplify data-driven decisions for food delivery businesses.
 ---

 ### 🍛 **Food Category Dashboard**